 I was once a volunteer in ENGO, and I suggested that we go clean up the whole town and make people see the importance of cleanliness.
 We then erected several dustbins in the city with stickers that read “PLEASE THROW DIRT IN ME,” and people started throwing dirt inside.
 After a month, people began identifying the town as the cleanest in the region.

-3. What Do You Know About Our Organization’ Culture?
+3. What Do You Know About Our Organization’s Culture?

 The employer wants to know if you are aware of the norms that govern the organization.

-Tip #1: Assure the interviewer that you have researched about the organization, and you are comfortable with their culture
+Tip #1: Assure the interviewer that you have researched the organization, and that you are comfortable with their culture

 Tip #2: Highlight some of the cultures of the organization